CUBRID/cubrid-manual/en/api/cciapi.rst

 	    *   **CCI_ER_LOGIN_TIMEOUT**

 	The function of retrieving the query result from the server by configuring *flag* can be classified as synchronous or asynchronous.
 Or it can be determined whether to execute multiple queries or one query.
 If the flag is set to **CCI_EXEC_QUERY_ALL**, a synchronous mode (sync_mode) is used to retrieve query results immediately after executing prepared queries if it is set to **CCI_EXEC_ASYNC**, an asynchronous mode (async_mode) is used to retrieve the result immediately each time a query result is created.
 The *flag* is set to **CCI_EXEC_QUERY_ALL** by default, and in such cases the following rules are applied.

+	Through a *flag*, the behavior of retrieving the query result from the server can be set as synchronous or asynchronous, and the way of query execution can be set as all queries or the first one.

+	If the *flag* is set as **CCI_EXEC_ASYNC**, an asynchronous mode is used to retrieve the result immediately each time a query result is created.
+If not, a synchronous mode is used to retrieve query results after executing prepared queries all.

+	If the *flag* is set to **CCI_EXEC_QUERY_ALL**, all prepared queries(separated by semicolon) are executed.
+If not, only the first query is executed.

+	If the *flag* is set to **CCI_EXEC_QUERY_ALL**, the following rules are applied.

 	*   The return value is the result of the first query.
 	*   If an error occurs in any query, the execution is processed as a failure.
-	*   For a query composed of in a query composed of q1; q2; q3 if an error occurs in q2 after q1 succeeds the execution, the result of q1 remains valid.
+	*   For a query composed of in a query composed of q1; q2; q3, even if an error occurs in q2 after q1 succeeds the execution, the result of q1 remains valid.
 That is, the previous successful query executions are not rolled back when an error occurs.
 	*   If a query is executed successfully, the result of the second query can be obtained using :c:func:`cci_next_result`.

 	*max_col_size* is a value that is used to determine the maximum length of a column to be sent to a client when the columns of the prepared statement are **CHAR**, **VARCHAR**, **NCHAR**, **VARNCHAR**, **BIT** or **VARBIT**.
 If this value is 0, full length is fetched.